jdcloudcom/en/documentation/Management/Cloud-Detection/Getting-Started/Site-Monitoring.md

 1. Log in the Cloud Detection Console of JD Cloud & AI and click **Management -> Cloud Detection -> Site Monitoring** to log in the monitoring task list page.
 Click **Create Task** in the upper left corner.
 2. Fill in the basic information
 - Name of monitoring task.
-- Detection protocols: Support HTTP(S), Ping, TCP, UDP, SMTP and FTP and select HTTP(S);
+- Detection protocols: Support HTTP(S), Ping, TCP, UDP, DNS, SMTP, POP3 and FTP and select HTTP(S);
 - Site address: Specify target monitoring address, such as console.jdcloud.com;

 3. Set detection scheme